-From the author: “I write about beauty, psychology and personal development!
+From the author: “I write about beauty, psychology, and personal development!
 I was working as a makeup artist until I decided to go back to university to study psychology!
 Now, I’m aiming to inspire and empower women with all my experience and study, so that they can feel beautiful on the inside and outside, to feel like they can be whoever or whatever they want, no matter what anyone else says!”

 The blog focuses on mental wellness.
-It has a mini directory of mental health resources, websites and apps.
+It has a mini directory of mental health resources, websites, and apps.
 It has a weekly guest blogger feature.

-MHM’s vision is to provide trusted mental health support and resources to expats.
+MHM’s vision is to provide trusted mental health support and resources to ex-pats.
 MHM also aims to de-stigmatize counseling by presenting creative mental health accounts.

-All your questions answered in a blog about depression and anxiety.
+All your questions are answered in a blog about depression and anxiety.
 Anxiety symptoms, anxiety attacks, depression symptoms, dealing with depression.

 From the writer: “I hope that you will be part of my journey as I navigate adult life living with depression and anxiety.”